hoylabs/OpenDTU-OnBattery-docs/docs/firmware/webinstall.md

 # Community WebFlasher

+!!!danger
+    Very unfortunately, the Community WebFlasher currently has a maintenance issue.
+Consider it deprecated for ESP32 (non-S3), as it is unable to select the correct firmware binary blob for ESP32 chips.

 Use the [Community WebFlasher](https://solar.metacontrol.eu/opendtu-onbattery-webflasher/) to install OpenDTU-OnBattery on your ESP32 or ESP32-S3 board with a user-defined release version of the pre-built firmware binaries (sourced from the project's GitHub [Releases Page](https://github.com/hoylabs/OpenDTU-OnBattery/releases)).

-The WebFlasher is platform-independent, but requires the Chrome or Edge browser.
+The WebFlasher is platform-independent, but requires the Chrome, Brave, or Edge browser.

 ## Troubleshooting